tantsandras/mm/content/podcastEpisodesFolder/the-umbrella-assassination.md

 date: 2
 month: December
 images:
-  - image: /imgUploads/4973.webp
-    alt: "An umbrella similar to the one used in the assassination of Georgi Markov, displayed at the International Spy Museum in Washington.
-Credit: Saul Loeb/AFP/Getty Images"
   - image: /imgUploads/2617.webp
     alt: A smiling Georgi Markov sitting on a lawn in front of some bushes.
   - image: /imgUploads/markov_pellet.jpg